 Prior to practicing law, Chris was a consultant with MAXIMUS, assisting state child support enforcement and human services programs with implementation of welfare reform.
 He also worked for the U.S. Department of Health and Human Services and the Texas Attorney General’s Office where he helped pass the child support enforcement provisions of welfare reform into law, as well as the Travis County Tax Office where he assisted with voter registration, property tax administration, and legislation, including Motor Voter.
 In addition to his Master of Public Affairs degree from the LBJ School, he holds a J.D. from Catholic University, and B.J. from the University of Texas.
 He lives in Arlington, Va., with his wife Jo Ann and daughter Isabella.

 Moses Garcia (MPAff 2005) is a committed public servant with experience in strengthening and developing policies, programs, procedures and technology solutions at the federal, state and municipal levels of government.
 With more than 14 years of professional experience, his efforts have supported the leadership at the U.S. Government Accountability Office (GAO), Texas State Legislature, several Texas State agencies and the City of Austin.
 Recently, Moses worked as a management consultant to the Texas Health and Human Services Commission in support of their Texas Eligibility Support Services (ESS) enterprise project.
 In this role, he researched ESS operational performance and developed business intelligence that helped executives conceptualize problems, identify business opportunities and scope effective solutions.
-His prior work with the GAO involved investigations, such as analyzing New Orleans flood pump capacity after Hurricane Katrina, reviewing U.S. Dept. of Defense contingency acquisition processes and cataloguing highway finance strategies by states across the U.S. He currently serves the Texas Department of Public Safety as their business analytics manager.
+His prior work with the GAO involved investigations, such as analyzing New Orleans flood pump capacity after Hurricane Katrina, reviewing U.S. Dept. of Defense contingency acquisition processes and cataloging highway finance strategies by states across the U.S. He currently serves the Texas Department of Transportation as operational excellence manager.
 In his many endeavors, Moses contributes energy and professionalism with a resilient enthusiasm that fosters relationship-building and organizational collaboration.

 A proud Texas Longhorn, Moses received his B.A. in government from The University of Texas at Austin in 1998.
 Five years later, he returned to the 40 Acres to attend the LBJ School, where he was awarded the Ben Barnes Fellowship for Public Leadership.
 In retrospect, Moses considers himself quite fortunate to have befriended many wonderful people from the LBJ School class of 2005.
 (Viva Joe Laufer!)